StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW CREATE CATALOG.md

 ## Description

-Queries the creation information of an external catalog, such as a Hive, Iceberg, Hudi, or Delta Lake catalog.
+Queries the creation statement of an external catalog, such as a Hive, Iceberg, Hudi, or Delta Lake catalog.
 See [Hive Catalog](../../../data_source/catalog/hive_catalog.md), [Iceberg Catalog](../../../data_source/catalog/iceberg_catalog.md), [Hudi Catalog](../../../data_source/catalog/hudi_catalog.md), and [Delta Lake Catalog](../../../data_source/catalog/deltalake_catalog.md).
 Note that authentication-related information in the return result will be anonymized.

 This command is supported from v3.0 onwards.